DesignGoggles/drupal-docker/README.md

 ### Troubleshooting
 * If you see the error `port is already allocated`, which is likely to be the MySQL port 3306, make sure you have no other local website hosting software running (MAMP, Acquia Dev Desktop, AMPPS, etc).
+* If you get the error "ERROR: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network" run `docker network prune`